kartikbadesara/Macroeconomic-Forecasting-with-Classical-Time-Series-Models/README.md

 3. Backtests on pre-2020 training data, evaluates on 2020-2024 test data (includes the COVID shock)
 4. Runs a Diebold-Mariano test to statistically verify whether the VAR beats the benchmark
 5. Produces scenario forecasts: baseline, upside, and downside paths with 80% confidence bands
-6. Saves publication-ready charts to the outputs/ folder

 ---